Do's and Don'ts of the "Everyone" Group

 The great thing about Flocknote is that you can set up an unlimited number of groups.
 While we still recommend keeping things simple, creating individual groups and subgroups helps to ensure the messages you send are curated and relevant to each recipient.
 We recommend periodically advertising the various groups on your network with a message to the "Everyone" group that includes Smart Buttons!
 You can assign these buttons to link to specific groups (whichever one you want) and when members click on the button, they'll be taken to the exact place to join that particular group -- all without ever having to log in or create a password.
 Pretty nifty! 👍

 Need to contact everyone in a hurry?
-Whether there's a last-minute cancellation or an emergency situation, this is the group to go to so that you can keep your members both safe and informed.
+Whether there's a last-minute cancellation, inclement weather, change of location or time—you name it!
+This is the group to go to so that you can keep your members both up-to-date and informed.

 DON'T

-1. Use just this group for all your messages.
+1. Use the Everyone group for all your messages.

 While daily bible verses, funeral announcements, and prayer requests are all content that is pretty typical for churches to send, it's best not to send these to everyone by default and instead send it to those who have specifically requested this content; they can request this by joining various groups under easily-identifiable names (i.e. "Funeral Announcements" or "Verse of the Day" groups).